Gao-Group/FD-NEB/README.md

 For large or finite deformations, obtaining a more accurate enthalpy barrier requires conducting Nudged Elastic Band (NEB) calculations with Piola-Kirchhoff (PK) stresses, instead of Cauchy stress.

-In FD-NEB code, user can choose 'cauchy', 'PK1' or 'PK2'.
-For small deformaiton, they should yield very similar resutls.
+In FD-NEB code, user can choose 'cauchy', 'PK1', 'PK2' or 'hydro' (means hydrostatic pressure, a special Cauchy stress).
+For small deformaiton, 'cauchy', 'PK1' and 'PK2' should yield very similar resutls.
 For finite deformaiton, 'PK1' or 'PK2' should be used.
-There is anohter option in stres type, which is called 'hydro', meaning hydrostatic pressure.
+Under hydrostatic pressure, 'hydro' should be used.

 Since PK stresses may not be familiar to nonexperts in mechanics, we brifely explain the difference in stress definition: